bernardjhuang/gamerunnersnews/_posts/2015-2-16-giants-gaming-lucas-rojo.md

 ### Do you guys scout the ladder and LoLKing / op.gg?
 Or do you guys scout particular tournaments?

 We have an academy so we don't scout people; they come to us in order to learn.
 We have 3 teams right now, the one in the LCS (that's the main team) the Underdogs which compete in the [LVP](http://www.lvp.es/) (amateur Spanish league) and the one we are developing at the academy (info will be released soon).

-Since we are a Spanish team, at the moment we only look for Spanish players.
+> Since we are a Spanish team, at the moment, we only look for Spanish players.
 We take a look at Spanish forums and Spanish leagues in order to have access to the best talent pool.

 And as far as it goes, we have succeeded.